 Welcome to the Australasian Mining History Association

-- promotes and coordinates national activities and programs relating to mining history
+- Promotes and coordinates activities and programs relating to Australasian mining history;

-- encourages the study, discussion, writing and publication of mining history
+- Encourages the study, discussion and publication of Australasian mining history;

-- encourages the identification and preservation of records, sites, relics and materials relevant to Australian mining.
+- Encourages the identification and preservation of records, sites, relics and materials relevant to Australasian mining.